Testing classical-quantum gravity with geodesic deviation: Strain Spectra for CQ models

+These kernels are constructed to satisfy the trade-off relation $D_0^{\mathrm{\,Bia}} N_0^{\mathrm{\,Bia}} \ge (4\pi G_N)^2$.
+However, we do not verify in this paper whether the trade-off relation \eqref{our_tradeoff} also holds for non-local kernels that are not proportional to $\delta^4(x-y)$.
+Since our primary interest lies in exploring the consequences of imposing trade-off relation \eqref{our_tradeoff}, we do not pursue this issue further here.
+The noise and decoherence kernels give the power spectral density,

-where $S^D_{x,\text{Ein}}$ and $S^N_{x,\text{Ein}}$ are given by
+where $S^D_{x,\text{Bia}}$ and $S^N_{x,\text{Bia}}$ are given by

 As in the original model, this model requires two UV/IR cutoff parameters, $L$ and $\epsilon$, respectively.
-For comparison, the resulting strain spectrum $S^h_{x,\text{Ein}}$ is plotted together with that of the original model as a cyan solid line, as shown in Fig.~\ref{fig:plot3_OP}.
+For comparison, the resulting strain spectrum $S^h_{x,\text{Bia}}$ is plotted together with that of the original model as a green solid line, as shown in Fig.~\ref{fig:plot3_OP}.
 The mean separation length $L$ and the age of the universe $1/\epsilon$ used in the plot are chosen to be identical to Fig.\ref{fig:plot1_op}.
-We introduced a scale-free noise kernel, as in the original model, and is consistent with the Einstein equations.
+We introduced a scale-free noise kernel, as in the original model, and is consistent with the Bianchi identities.
 However, in practice it appears that this modification makes little difference when evaluating the fluctuations of the geodesic deviation.